SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 [cioppino](https://en.wikipedia.org/wiki/Cioppino).
 So he's obviously a man of considerable taste!

-More importantly, he's a man of considerable _common sense_: when somebody gives you a percentage, you ask "Percent of _what?_"; when somebody gives you a large number, you ask "Compared to _what?_"
+More importantly, he's a man of considerable _common sense:_ when somebody gives you a percentage, you ask "Percent of _what?"_; when somebody gives you a large number, you ask "Compared to _what?"_

 Every time.